 4.1.
-4.1.
 Were specialist studies conducted?
-YES 4.2.
-2. Provide the name and/or company who conducted the specialist studies.
-N/A N/A 4.3.
-Explain which systematic conservation planning and other biodiversity informan NSBA etc. have been used and how has this influenced your proposed develop ition maps, NFEPA,
+YES NO 4.2.
+Provide the name and/or company who conducted the specialist studies.
+N/A 4.3.
+Explain which systematic conservation planning and other biodiversity informan ts such as vegeta ition maps, NFEPA,